 His time after Improvement wasn’t all about school for Jonathan Taylor Thomas.
 He was in a few features (Speedway Junkie, and Common Ground) and he also found himself guest starring on a few TV shows such as Ally McBeal, The Wild Thornberrys, Smallville, 8 Simple Rules, and even Veronica Mars.

-But Jonathan Taylor Thomas heart wasn’t in it, and he walked away from acting for good in 2006.
+But Jonathan Taylor Thomas heart wasn’t in it.
+He walked away from acting for good in 2006.
 In 2010 he graduated from Columbia University with a degree in General Studies.

 After a seven-year hiatus from show business, Jonathan Taylor Thomas made a bit of a re-emergence.
 This was on former TV father Tim Allen’s new hit comedy Last Man Standing.
 It was a recurring role in which he was last seen in 2015.